 U.S. citizens traveling to Iran are fingerprinted upon entry.
-The Iranian press has reported that foreign tourists may obtain seven-day tourist visas at the airport in Tehran.
-However, U.S. citizens are not eligible to receive these visas and must obtain valid visas from the Iranian Interests Section at the Embassy of Pakistan in Washington, DC.
-Note: possession of a valid Iranian visa will not guarantee entry into the country.
-Some U.S. citizen travelers with valid visas have been refused entry at the border without explanation.
-U.S. citizens do not have to obtain a visa for travel from Dubai, United Arab Emirates, to Kish Island.
+The Iranian press has reported that foreign tourists may obtain tourist visas at the airport in Tehran, however U.S. citizens are not eligible to receive these visas and must obtain valid visas from the Iranian Interests Section at the Embassy of Pakistan in Washington, DC.
+Possession of a valid Iranian visa will not guarantee entry into the country.

 As a precaution, it is advisable for U.S.-Iranian dual nationals to obtain, in their Iranian passports, the necessary visas for the countries they will transit upon their return to the United States so that if their U.S. passports are confiscated in Iran, they may depart Iran with their Iranian passport.
 These individuals can then apply for a new U.S. passport in the country they are transiting.

-Dual nationals whose U.S. passports are confiscated may also obtain a “Confirmation of Nationality” from the U.S. Interests Section of the Embassy of Switzerland, the U.S. protecting power.
-This statement, addressed to the relevant foreign embassies in Tehran, enables the travelers to apply for third-country visas in Tehran, provided they meet Schengen States' criteria for a visa.
+Dual nationals whose U.S. passports are confiscated may also obtain a “Confirmation of Nationality” from the Foriegn Interests Section of the Embassy of Switzerland, the U.S. protecting power.
+This statement enables the travelers to apply for third-country visas in Tehran, provided they meet Schengen States' criteria for a visa.
 Dual nationals finding themselves in this situation should note in advance that the Swiss Embassy would issue this statement only after the traveler's U.S. nationality is confirmed and after some processing delay.
 A "Confirmation of Nationality" would be considered in lieu of the standard invitation letter that all Schengen visa applicants are required to present; however, it does not guarantee issuance of an entry visa.
 Dual nationals must enter and depart the United States on U.S. passports.

-After divorce or death of the husband, a foreign-born woman has the choice to renounce her Iranian citizenship, but any of the couple’s children will automatically be Iranian citizens and their citizenship is irrevocable.
+After divorce or death of her husband, a foreign-born woman has the choice to renounce her Iranian citizenship, but any of the couple’s children will automatically be Iranian citizens and their citizenship is irrevocable.
 They will be required to enter and depart Iran on Iranian passports.
 For a divorce to be recognized it should be carried out in Iran or, if outside Iran, in accordance with Sharia law.
 Upon divorce, custody of the children normally goes to the mother until children reach age 7, at which point custody automatically transfers to the father.
-However, if the courts determine that the father is unsuitable to raise the children, they may grant custody to the paternal grandfather or to the mother, if the mother has not renounced her Iranian citizenship and is normally resident in Iran.
-If the courts grant custody to the mother, she will need permission from the paternal grandfather or the courts to obtain exit visas for children under age 18 to leave the country.
+Even if the courts grant custody to the mother, she will need permission from the paternal grandfather or the courts to obtain exit visas for children under age 18 to leave the country.
 The term "custody" in the United States does not have the same legal meaning in Iran.
 In Iran a woman is granted "guardianship," and only in very rare cases is actually granted "custody."
 Even if the woman has "custody/guardianship”, all legal decisions (e.g., application for a passport, permission to exit Iran, etc.) still require the consent of the father.
 Iran is not a signatory to the Hague Convention on the Civil Aspects of International Child Abduction.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Iran.